 Once that is accomplished, you can move on to the software side.
 Find instructions here, in the software installation guide.

-Once those are accomplished, you will want to create a door in the place controller not associated with any reader.
+Once those are accomplished, you will want to create a door in the Kisi admin dashboard.
 Name it something meaningful and recognizable!
 This ‘door’ will be linked to your wireless lock.
 Find instructions on how to do that in this create doors tutorial.

-Once you have completed those, the locks must be approved and linked by a Kisi software administrator.
-Please get in touch with firstname.lastname@example.org to complete the setup, and you’ll be ready to use your new doors!
+Once you have completed those, the locks can be configured by your Kisi place administrator on the controller page.
+After you've finished the configurations you’ll be ready to use your new doors!